Impact on Business (GRI3-3)

 4. Risk Monitoring and Control Measure Improvement

-In addition to an assessment every year, CKPower conducts annual human rights risk reviews and monitoring to evaluate the effectiveness of its prevention plans, impact mitigation, and remediation measures throughout the value chain.
+In addition to conducting assessments every three years, CKPower conducts annual human rights risk reviews and monitoring to evaluate the effectiveness of its prevention plans, impact mitigation, and remediation measures throughout the value chain.
 This ensures that the Company’s business operations align with universal human rights principles and appropriately minimize impacts on stakeholders.

 CKPower prioritizes the transparency and accessibility of its human rights complaint channels to enable employees, suppliers, communities, and stakeholders to safely and effectively report or submit human rights violations, concerns, or suggestions.